72stlu1bif/pong/PaddleMove/readMe.txt

 Written by Sota

-These codes are the test, to get a Objects(paddle) synchron moved by multiple users. i.e.When a user moves his paddle in his browser, paddles in other users broser move accordingly.
+These codes are the test, to get a Objects(paddle) synchron moved by multiple users. i.e.When a user moves his paddle in his browser, paddles in other users' browser move accordingly.

 -----------------------------------------------------